vanderbilt-data-science/repo-template-2024/README.md

 ## Repo Structure

 Provide details on how readers can use the repository to replicate your results, run any final deliverables like apps or inference models that you may have trained/fine-tuned.
 Ensure that the repository is well structued and folders are named appropriately.
+Follow best practices (Notebook naming convention {00s for templates, 10s for data loading and prep, 20s for exploratory analysis, 30s for feature engineering, 40s for model development/training, 50s for evaluation and inference})

 ## Project logistics